kraenhansen/wasm-io-2025-talk/pages/polygen.md

 [click] Threading, simd and more of them

-[click] We'd love to explore adding support for more WASM runtimes, mostly for Android or desktop platforms, due to JIT limitations on IOS.
+[click] We'd love to explore adding support for more WASM runtimes, [click] like wasmer [click] wasmtime and [click] more.

+Mostly for Android or desktop platforms, due to JIT limitations on IOS.
 -->

 ---